nextgis/docs_ngmobile/source/layer_settings.rst

    Rule-based style settings dialogue.

-Here you can select and apply the same style settings as described above in Simple rendering (rule-based style settings are also dependant on vector layer type).
+Here you can select and apply the same style settings as described above in :ref:`ngmobile_simple_rendering` (rule-based style settings are also dependent on vector layer type).
 Select "OK" when finished.

 In this way you can create rule-based render styles for every value in the selected attribute field.

+.. _ngmobile_fields_settings:

 Fields settings
 ^^^^^^^^^^^^^^^^